RalphPastel972/Product-preview-card-component/README.md

 Using `gap` in the text sections created some weird issue whith the media query: While it was perfect with the "mobile diplay", there was a slice shift in the "desktop display".

 I needed to use `max-width: calc(100% + 10px);` to compensate the shift.

+Actually, it is because I should have done it this way: The img element and the div element containing the text content should each take up 50% of the width.
+(Thanks @dakirzakaria for the tip)

 #### Help needed